-In my previous blog, we looked at the advantages of bringing in talent from other business functions, posing the question; ‘Are soft skills more important that technical expertise?’
+In our previous blog, we looked at the advantages of bringing in talent from other business functions, posing the question; ‘Are soft skills more important that technical expertise?’
 We regularly hear the same rhetoric of professionals ‘falling into’ procurement at the start of their careers.
 If this is the case, why can this not happen at a later stage of a career, once an individual has fine tuned their commercial skills and business understanding?

-I sat down with Stephanie Bell, Executive Director of Procurement at Avon.
+We sat down with Stephanie Bell, Executive Director of Procurement at Avon.
 Stephanie moved into procurement in 2014, joining Diageo, having spent much of her career in marketing and media leadership roles around the world.

 Stephanie shared her insights and experiences on moving into the procurement function later in her career, and how this influenced her decisions when building successful teams of varied backgrounds and diverse thoughts: